Czirion/MAGs-workflow/index.md

 ```bash
 qsub runMetaspades_sample01.sh
 ```
-Now ypu should have all of this in your sample folder:
+Now you should have all of this in your sample folder:
 ```bash
 LOGS/
     metaspades_sample01.output